 Populations were categorized according to HIV exposure and HIV / regional burden of HCV infection was derived by applying infection prevalence estimates to published numbers of HIV positive individuals.
 The researchers then did a meta-analysis to estimate HCV prognosis among HIV positive people compared to HIV negative people.

 - Among HIV positive individuals the probability of HIV / HCV co-infection was:

 - 2,4% for the general sample population;

 - 4,0% for pregnant women or people exposed through heterosexual contact;

 - 6,4% for men who have sex with men;

 - 82,4% for people who inject drugs.

-- Taking into account the relative size of these populations, the overall prevalence of infection among HIV positive people was estimated to be 6,2%, with an interquartile range (IIQ) of 3,4% to 11,9%.
+- Taking into account the relative size of these populations, the global prevalence of infection among HIV positive people was estimated at 6,2%, with an interquartile range (IIQ) of 3,4% to 11,9%.